adellegia/09-MaAdelleGiaArbo-DataWrangling-data.table/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Ma.
+Adelle Gia Arbo** prepared the practice material and post-processed the recording.

-**Kermit the Frog** prepared the presentation slides and recording.
+**Viraaj Akuthota** prepared the presentation slides and recording.
 He also provided an example to the practice material.